UNM/iD+Pi Community Plan

 Are you interested to see a possible vision of Zuni Pueblo’s future?
 Want to know what the business climate of Zuni is like?
 Take a look at the Zuni Pueblo MainStreet Community Plan prepared by the Indigenous Design and Planning Institute (iD+Pi) at the University of New Mexico.
 (2014)

-If you’re interested in various types of demographic information, then take a look at the Community Assessment prepared by the Bureau of Business and Economic Research (BBER) at the University of New Mexico.
-It covers such information as economic trends and challenges unique to Zuni Pueblo.
-(June 2014)
+If you’re interested in demographic information, take a look at the Community Economic Assessment for Zuni Pueblo MainStreet prepared by the Bureau of Business and Economic Research (BBER) at the University of New Mexico.
+It covers such information as economic trends and challenges unique to Zuni (June 2014).

 VBOC on the Rez